TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/Index.rst

 *  MailLinkHandler: for linking email addresses
 *  TelephoneLinkHandler: for linking phone numbers

+Most link handlers cannot receive additional configuration, they are marked as :php:`@internal` and contain neither hooks nor events.
+They are therefore of interest to Core developers only.

 .. note::

    In the system extension :file:`core` there are also classes ending on "LinkHandler".
-However those implement the interface :php:`LinkHandlingInterface` and are part of the LinkHandling API, not the LinkHandler API.
+However those implement the interface :php:`LinkHandlingInterface` and are used to

-The following LinkHandlers are of interest:
+The following link handlers are of interest:

 .. toctree::
    :titlesonly: